 On a recent stuck-on-the-couch day, I drew an angel card that said, “What you perceive to be your dark side holds a hidden treasure.”
 Hmmm.
 It rang true.

-After sitting with that message, it led to a major breakthrough because I looked closer at the shadow and saw the amazing gifts there that I needed to bring to my work.
+After sitting with that message for a bit, it led to a major breakthrough because I looked closer at the shadow and saw the amazing gifts there that I needed to bring to my work.
 The light returned.
 What a release!
-(FYI, Your “Worst” Trait Could Be Your Superpower.)
+It reminded me of this awakening I had earlier: Your “Worst” Trait Could Be Your Superpower.

-What does this mean, in a practical sense, for coping with our shadow side?
+What does this “hidden treasure” mean, in a practical sense, for coping with our shadow side?
 Continue reading

 When you hear someone take on a big challenge or make a big investment in their business, does this kind of thought come to mind?